MicrosoftDocs/Edge-Enterprise/edgeenterprise/configure-microsoft-edge.md

 1. On a domain controller or workstation with RSAT, go to the **PolicyDefinition** folder (also known as the *Central Store*) on any domain controller for your domain.
 For older versions of Windows Server, you might need to create the **PolicyDefinition** folder.
 For more information, see [How to create and manage the Central Store for Group Policy Administrative Templates in Windows](https://support.microsoft.com/help/3087759/how-to-create-and-manage-the-central-store-for-group-policy-administra).
 2. Open *MicrosoftEdgePolicyTemplates* and go to **windows** > **admx**.
 3. Copy the *msedge.admx* file to the PolicyDefinition folder.
 (Example: %systemroot%\sysvol\domain\policies\PolicyDefinitions)
 4. In the *admx* folder, open the appropriate language folder.
-For example, if you’re in the U.S., open the **en-US** folder.
+For example, if you're in the U.S., open the **en-US** folder.
 5. Copy the *msedge.adml* file to the matching language folder in the PolicyDefinition folder.
 Create the folder if it doesn't already exist.
 (Example: %systemroot%\sysvol\domain\policies\PolicyDefinitions\EN-US)
 6. If your domain has more than one domain controller, the new ADMX files will be replicated to them at the next domain replication interval.
 7. To confirm the files loaded correctly, open the **Group Policy Management Editor** from Windows Administrative Tools and expand **Computer Configuration** > **Policies** > **Administrative Templates** > **Microsoft Edge**.
 You should see one or more Microsoft Edge nodes as shown below.